Macau Itinerary: What to Do in Macau in 2 Days – Best Places to Visit and See in 1 or 2 Days

 Luxury Hotels in Macau

-There is also the very interesting Venice Hotel which might be a great choice (since I did not stay overnight, I cannot say too much but I enjoyed my time checking out that gorgeous hotel), so more on Venetian Macau Resort here.
+There is also the very interesting Venitian Macau Hotel which might be a great choice (since I did not stay overnight, I cannot say too much but I enjoyed my time checking out that gorgeous hotel), so more on Venetian Macau Resort here.

 Do you prefer backpacking?
 Then read the Macau backpacking guide.

-Best Places to Visit in Macau and Best Things to do
+Day 1 in Macau- Best Places to Visit in Macau and Best Things to Do

 Things to do in Macau Taipa